usmanity/usmanity/README.md

 ### Hi there 🕴️

 - #️⃣ I'm currently a web dev at [Numeral](https://numeralhq.com?ref=usmanity-github).
-- 💭 Things that interest me: fonts, keyboards, history & lore
+- 💭 Things that interest me: fonts, keyboards, history, lore building
 - 📧 How to reach me: usmanity@duck.com
 - 🥹 Pronouns: he/him
 - 🎶 See what I'm listening to: https://last.fm/user/usmanity